 Success and growth in business comes from building repeatable and predictable processes.
 Microsoft Dynamics 365 has been used by big businesses and enterprise corporations for years to build repeatable yet complex requirements.
 With the rapid rise of Microsoft Dynamics 365 online, more and more small businesses are benefiting from this “best in breed”, low cost and “ready to go” system.
 Microsoft Dynamics 365 which was always thought of as a “big boys” tool is now available to everyone at an affordable price point.
 The attraction for small business owners is the fact that the system can be used for sales right out of the box with no configuration and a minimum amount of training.

 Companies in the SMB sector have smaller budgets than their corporate cousins and often need to move and adapt quickly.
 Therefore, the opportunity to on-board rapidly (no installation) and the very flexibly priced licensing structure have great appeal.
 The huge added advantage of using Microsoft Dynamics 365 is its native integration with Office 365 (which almost everybody uses).
-Sales people can interact with Dynamics straight from their inbox.
-Activities sync seamlessly from Dynamics 365 to Exchange and there is a really cool (absolutely free) mobile app so that your workforce can stay completely up to date while on the road.
+Salespeople can interact with Dynamics straight from their inbox.
+Activities sync seamlessly from Dynamics 365 to Exchange, and there is a really cool (absolutely free) mobile app so that your workforce can stay completely up-to-date while on the road.

 Is Dynamics too big a product for small businesses?